What Is A Video Gamer? 10 Surprising Traits of Modern Players

 The Professional Gamer

-Gaming isn’t just a hobby, it’s a career path with real earning potential7
+Gaming isn’t just a hobby anymore, it’s a legitimate career path where top players can become millionaires.

 Key Traits of Video Gamers